suchipi/test-it/README.md

 ### TypeScript

-If you use TypeScript, you can add `"./node_modules/@test-it/core/globals.d.ts"` to your `tsconfig.json`'s `include` array to get types for the following globals (which are provided by Test-It):
+If you use TypeScript, you can add `"./node_modules/@test-it/core/globals.d.ts"` to your `tsconfig.json`'s `files` array to get types for the following globals (which are provided by Test-It):

 - `expect`
 - `describe`